 A SIAM Expense report with receipts *MUST* be completed and received by SIAM within two (2) months of the meeting end date in order to receive reimbursement.
 Expense reports received after the deadline will not be reimbursed.
-Expense forms will be included in the registration material distributed at the registration desk and are available from the SIAM website providing conference guidelines.
+Expense reports can be downloaded at https://www.siam.org/conferences/about-siam-conferences/conference-guidelines.

 As outlined at Guidelines on Funds Available to Conference Organizers CF-08, Conference Co-chairs are provided with a discretionary fund to help cover their travel expenses.
 They should consult the meeting manager assigned to their conference to determine the amount of funding available to the co-chairs for travel reimbursement.
 Co-chairs also receive complimentary conference registration.